Simplifying the Solar Generations Program

 NV Energy has standards for every aspect of the installation process.
-It is in your best interest to follow these standards so you can secure your incentives and net metering.
+It is in the customer’s best interest to follow these standards so they can secure incentives and net metering.

 Installation Standards to Follow

 The RPI-G Standard provides NV Energy installation requirements.
-Rule 15 provides information about interconnection, operation, and metering requirements.
+Rule 15 has information about interconnection, operation, and metering requirements.

 NV Energy Requirements for Sitting and Equipment

-Once your system is complete and your incentive claim package is sent, your system will be reviewed.
-Below is the list of things that will be reviewed during this process.
+Once the system is complete and the customer’s incentive claim package sent, the system review process starts.
+Below is the list of things reviewed during this process.

-NV Energy requires that all systems have approved azimuth.
-The solar modules and inverters need to be listed in the California Energy Commission list.
+NV Energy requires all systems have approved azimuth.
+The solar modules and inverters need to be on the California Energy Commission list.
 All PV and storage equipment must be new with standard warranties.

-Solar storage systems need to not be permanently installed and connected to a net metered solar system.
+Solar storage systems need a permanent installation and connection to a net-metered solar system.
 They also need to operate parallel to the grid and have a minimum of 85 percent round-trip efficiency.